 Although Help Scout’s website isn’t as inviting as some of the other sites on our list, It’s just as effective.
 It centers around a handy customer support tool and uses visuals on the homepage.
 It also uses a number of videos, customer quotes, and photos of the products.
 Content is as diverse as it gets.

-Like many of the other startup websites on our list, Gigster uses a minimalist design and simple features.
+Like many of the other successful startups on our list, Gigster uses a minimalist design and simple features.
 They have all their content laid out in a manner that is easy to understand.

 They make use of a blog page, which is where they share topics that interest visitors and attract new visitors.
 The blog page is a great way to provide visitors with an insight into the world of freelance gigs and AI.